calvin-puram/fastcredit/README.md

 # FAST CREDIT

-Fast Credit is an online lending platform that provides short term soft loans to individuals.
-This helps solve problems of financial inclusion as a way to alleviate poverty and empower low income earners.
+Fast Credit is an online lending platform that offers individuals short-term soft loans.
+This contributes to the resolution of financial inclusion issues as a means of alleviating poverty and empowering low-income earners.

 ## Required Features